rastabda22/rastabda22/doc/Install.md

 PHP does the job you need for sharing: JavaScript creates proper URLs based on the page hash, and when a share button is pressed a parameter is passed to PHP and it sets the proper HTML page title and appends the proper `<link rel='video_src' href="`video_link`">` or `<link rel='image_src' href="`image_link`">` tag to the `<head>` tag.
 This way the social media apps get the data they need and show a preview of the media/album you are sharing.

-PHP allows requesting a forgot password, sending an email to a site administrator.
+PHP allows requesting a forgot password: it sends an email to a site administrator.
+PHP allows suggesting the geolocation of a photo, too, again sending an email to the site administrator.

 If your web server does not have PHP, you can use MyPhotoShare in degraded mode: just use the `index.html` file instead of the `index.php` one in the `web` directory.
 You won't have the social sharing features but you'll still have all the great features of MyPhotoShare like geotagging or keyword search...